leecrossley/Real-Simple-Server/README.md

 Real-Simple-Server
 ==================

-Spin up a real simple node server
+Spin up a real simple http server with node